namiles/vlan-configuration-lab/README.md

 # VLAN Configuration Lab
 Full configuration for my VLAN configuration lab.
 All of the below command are ran in global config mode.
+See more at https://www.nicksnetwork.com

 ### S1
 ```